Trinitarian Design

 The following is a scenario that I use to help you move toward pondering which of those types you might be.
 Here’s the scenario:

-Recently, my husband drove to Kentucky to help out with the after effects of a series of huge killer tornadoes.
-The whole area was devastated, much destruction.
-Many people needing basic life supplies like food, water, toilet paper, etc.
+A few years ago, my husband drove to Kentucky to help out with the after effects of a series of huge killer tornadoes.
+The whole area was devastated, having suffered much destruction.
+Many people no longer had basic life supplies like food, water, toilet paper, etc.

 The ministry Paul worked with was operating from a makeshift area set up from a large structure, like a warehouse, that was set up to receive supplies & then distribute them to people who were streaming in.
 A local ministry was heading up the effort.
 Many volunteers had driven in from all over the country.